 Time management.
 Scheduling.
 Routines.
 What’s your reaction when you hear those words?
-Does scheduling your large family seem scary and impossible?
+Does scheduling your school day seem scary and impossible?
 Or do those words mean delight, freedom, and productivity?

 If you're part of the first group, you're pretty normal.
-In fact, I think it’s totally safe to say that mommas of large flocks feel inadequate when it comes to time management.
+In fact, I think it’s totally safe to say that homeschool moms feel inadequate when it comes to time management.
 When I first started this blog, I surveyed nearly 200 families, and what I found shocked me, quite honestly.
 Somewhere near 90% of mommas that filled out my survey said that they felt like they needed help with time management.

 Examining Our Attitudes Toward Scheduling

 It’s fascinating how the concept of time management is so different to so many people.
 Our attitudes towards scheduling seem to depend a lot on the way we were raised.
 For example, I grew up in a perpetually late family.
 It was very embarrassing to show up late.
 And as a result, I promised myself that I would be punctual.
 If I’m not early, I’m late.
 I’ll confess that sometimes I have taken it to the extreme and damaged relationships, especially with some of my not-so-prompt children.

 But then again, I know some people who grew up on a schedule run with military precision.
 No room for tardiness.
 No grace or time to stop and smell the roses.
 And as a result, these now-adults have a very laid back, or nonexistent view of scheduling.

 As all of us homeschool moms know very well, neither precision micro-management nor a hands-off approach work very well when managing a homeschooling household.
 There has to be a happy medium.
 And I think that’s exactly what building a schedule provides to a busy momma!
 If you already schedule and it’s working great for you, I’m so proud of you!!
 But if you need some help, please read on.